DisCoTec 2019 - 14th International Federated Conference on Distributed Computing Techniques

 - John Derrick (University of Sheffield, UK)

-The proceedings of the conference are planned to be published in LNCS-IFIP volumes.
+The proceedings of the conference are published in LNCS-IFIP volumes:

 The individual conferences will organise special issues of extended and selected papers in reputable journal such as Logical Methods in Computer Science.